hrcarsan/world-map/README.md

 ```javascript
 var WorldMap = require("world-map");
 ```
-Add a container where map can be loaded
+To create a new map, first add the container where can be loaded

 ```html
 <div id="my-map"></div>
 ```
-Pass the id as first param of the constructor
+Pass the id as first parameter of the constructor, and that's all!

 ```javascript
 var map = new WorldMap("my-map");
 ```

-A optional second param is a object with the map options
+A optional object of options can be passed as second parameter

 ```javascript
 WorldMap("my-map",